samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 {% endraw %}
 {% endhighlight %}

 In this case, you are actually doing two things: you are changing the `title` of your React app to _Q&App_, and you are making your app load a variation of Bootstrap called `flatly`.
 If you are interested, you can use any variation available at [_Bootswatch_](https://bootswatch.com), or you can also use the default flavor of Bootstrap.
-However, you will probably find the variations over _Bootswatch_ more appealing.
+However, you will probably find the variations available on _Bootswatch_ more appealing.

 ### Creating a Navigation Bar in Your React App